 When I attempt to open the folder named 'homes', or the folder named 'Testing', it fails with Error code 0x80070043 The network name cannot be found.

-#11 Updated by William Grzybowski about 4 years ago
+#11 Updated by William Grzybowski over 4 years ago

 Shouldn't this go to someone with more experience in Samba?